 Skin-to-skin contact with your baby after a caesarean birth is important.
 Where possible, the midwife caring for you throughout your caesarean can help facilitate this process for you.

 Your baby should be naked against your skin and will have warmed blankets placed over their back and a hat placed on their head.
 Skin-to-skin contact will help your baby to stabilise their temperature and start to initiate an instinctive feeding response that will enhance bonding and breastfeeding establishment.
 Your baby’s instinctual response to breastfeed is heightened in the first two hours after birth; skin-to-skin contact during this time increases these responses and the likelihood that your baby will attach and feed well at the breast.
 It will also help to stop some of the shaking you may experience after your caesarean birth and spinal anaesthetic.

 After your caesarean birth there are a number of feeding positions you can try to help decrease any pressure on your wound.
 You may be more comfortable lying on your side.
 When you are more mobile, you can sit in bed or in a supportive chair with a footstool for comfort.
-You will need to maintain good posture throughout the feed and should always bring your baby to your breast and not your breast to your baby.

-If you require further information about breastfeeding please refer to Mater's Breastfeeding and your new baby brochure.
+For further information about breastfeeding please refer to Mater's Breastfeeding and your new baby brochure.

 Recovering from your caesarean birth

 During your spinal anaesthesia your anaesthetist will have given you an opioid (strong medication) with your anaesthetic which lasts for up to 24 hours after the birth and reduces the need for other pain relief during that time.
 Most women will then require only oral tablets to control any pain.
 By using a combination of drugs you will need less medication to have good pain relief with fewer side effects.